Libera-Chat/libera-chat.github.io/bylaws.md

      and a proposal for if the board should be granted discharge in the audit report.

-3. The auditors have the right to insight in any activities carried out by the organisation as well as meetings of the board and specialised committees
+3. The auditors have the right to insight of any activities carried out by the organisation as well as meetings of the board and specialised committees.

 4. The auditors cannot be members of the board.

 ## Specialised Committees

-1. There are three specialised committees: Infrastructure, Projects and Communities, and Development.
+1. There are three specialised committees: Operations, Engineering, and Projects & Community.

 2. Membership in one of the specialised committees is granted either by a monthly general meeting, or by the members of the specialised committee.

-3. The specialised committees each choses a representative for the board.
+3. The specialised committees each elects a representative for the board, subject to approval by the Monthly General Meeting.

-4. The specialised committees are responsible for defining their mission statement and rules of operation, as long as they do not conflict with these bylaws.
+4. The specialised committees are responsible for defining their mission statement and rules of operation, as long as they do not conflict with these bylaws, subject to approval by the Monthly General Meeting.

 ## Eligibility